RNuijten/Plant_Community_Assessments/README.md

 # Plant_Community_Assessments
-For scripts related to the article "Informing restoration success, from wildfire-impacted analogue sites, using RPAS-based plant community assessments".
-They will be available after the paper has been accepted.
+This repository contains Jupyter Notebooks for analysis and visualization related to the article "Informing reclamation success in forested landscapes using drone-based plant community assessments: Enhancing vegetation assessments and reference site selection".
+Please note that the scripts are currently tailored to our dataframes and need modifications to work with dataframes of different shapes, as well as with various column and index names.